 Where will biodegradable items break down?

-When you buy, use and finish with a biodegradable item you have to handle its disposable in a special way.
-You need to take the item to a commercial composting facility that has both the heat and means to decompose the product successfully.
+When you buy, use and finish with a biodegradable item you need to take the item to a commercial composting facility that has both the heat and means to decompose the product successfully.

 The problem with this is that there are almost no commercial composting facilities available to consumers.